 Come and meet those dancing feet... from the comfort of your own living room!
 Released in 1933, 42nd Street is a backstage musical that stars Ruby Keeler, Dick Powell, Warner Baxter, Bebe Daniels, George Brent, and Ginger Rogers.
 It follows small-town girl Peggy Sawyer, fresh off the bus from Middle America and dreaming of a career on Broadway.
 After landing a place in the chorus line of the hottest new show in town and following an injury sustained by the show's star, Peggy finds herself thrust into the spotlight.
 But can the Broadway newcomer save the day and become an overnight Broadway star?

-An American in Paris didn't make its Broadway debut until the spring of 2015, but the original MGM movie musical took the world by storm back in 1951, going on to win six Academy Awards (including 'Best Motion Picture').
+An American in Paris didn't make its Broadway debut until the spring of 2015, but the original MGM movie musical took the world by storm back in 1951, going on to win six Academy Awards.
 Featuring such timeless George & Ira Gershwin standards as "I Got Rhythm," "Embraceable You," and "Nice Work If You Can Get It" and starring the incomparable Gene Kelly, An American in Paris is set in 1945 at the end of the Second World War.
 The story follows American soldier Jerry Mulligan as he looks to create a new life for himself as a painter in a newly-liberated Paris.
-And yes, folks, this tuner "'S Wonderful"...

 Universally panned by film critics and vehemently defended by musical theater fans across the globe, why not find out what the furry fuss is about for yourselves?
-Based on the 1981 West End musical (which subsequently ran for 18 years on Broadway) and boasting that timeless score by Andrew Lloyd Webber, join the eclectic clowder of felines at the Jellicle Ball where it will be decided which cat will ascend to the Heaviside Layer to come back to a new life.
+Based on the 1981 West End musical and boasting that timeless score by Andrew Lloyd Webber, join the eclectic clowder of felines at the Jellicle Ball where it will be decided which cat will ascend to the Heaviside Layer to come back to a new life.
 The cast of Cats reads like a who's who, from stage veterans the likes of Dame Judi Dench and Sir Ian McKellen to shiny popstars such as Taylor Swift and Jason Derulo.
 Even Idris Elba gets in on the prowl!
 But the "Memory" honors go to Broadway alum Jennifer Hudson as Grizabella.
-P.s.
-The 1998 filmed stage version is also available on Amazon Prime.

 Murder, greed, corruption, exploitation, adultery and treachery... all those things we hold near and dear to our hearts... oh, yeah... and all that jazz!
 The movie adaptation of the popular Broadway musical (still at the Ambassador Theatre) was an instant hit upon its release in December 2002, going on to win the Academy Award for 'Best Picture.'
 Set in the 1920s, Chicago delves into a corrupt, jazz-and-liquor-fueled world, where crime and celebrity are interchangeable.
-Our two leading murderesses are stunningly portrayed by Renée Zellwegger (as Roxie Hart) and Catherine Zeta-Jones (as Velma Kelly), alongside Richard Gere as the silver-tongued lawyer, Billy Flynn.
-This is the one that arguably revived the modern movie musical, folks, so why not revive it again in your own homes?
+Our two leading murderesses are stunningly portrayed by Renée Zellweger (as Roxie Hart) and Catherine Zeta-Jones (as Velma Kelly), alongside Richard Gere as the silver-tongued lawyer, Billy Flynn.

 How about a singular sensation?
-You can't go wrong with the 1985 film adaptation of A Chorus Line, starring Michael Douglas.
+You can't go wrong with the 1985 film adaptation of A Chorus Line.
 Based on the 1975 ground-breaking Broadway musical, A Chorus Line follows a group of auditionees hoping for a spot in... yep, you guessed it... a chorus line.
-Proving themselves worthy to the domineering director/choreographer Zach (Douglas), we get glimpses into the lives of each of the auditionees through song, discovering what it was that made them choose a career in dance.
-And look out for three-time Tony Award nominee Terrence Mann as Zach's assistant choreographer, Larry!
+Proving themselves worthy to the domineering director/choreographer Zach (played by Michael Douglas), we get glimpses into the lives of each of the auditionees through song, discovering what it was that made them choose a career in dance.
+Look out for three-time Tony Award nominee Terrence Mann as Zach's assistant choreographer, Larry!

 And I Am Telling You... that an evening in with the Dreamgirls should keep those quarantine blues at bay!
 The 2006 film adaptation, based on the 1981 Broadway musical, is set in the 1960s and 1970s and loosely inspired by The Supremes and their tenure at Motown Records.
 The cast is led by the triumphant trio of Jennifer Hudson, Beyoncé Knowles and Anika Noni Rose, alongside strong male support from Jamie Foxx, Eddie Murphy and Danny Glover.
 Relive Hudson's Oscar-winning glory in "And I Am Telling You I'm Not Going" or revel in the three original Oscar-nominated songs penned especially for the movie: "Patience," "Love You I Do," and, of course, Beyoncé's "Listen."